 UPDATE: After speaking with a Seagate rep we now know, you can save your movies and data wirelessly.
 Plus 3rd party players are supported which can greatly increase the number of supported codecs, depending on the player.
 Thanks, Nathan and Bboy!

-Bottom Line: Read the review.
+Seagate Wireless Plus 1TB Mobile Storage Drive Bottom Line: Shawn Sanders 4.5 5.0 Read the review.
 There are a few niggling negatives.
 But this is a great device that could only get better.
 It’s a fantastic external High Speed USB 3.0 drive and a terrific wireless access storage solution with ample capacity.

 - Wireless stream and save data w/ out internet

 - Windows, Android, iOS, MAC OS and Kindle supported